bzbytcogni/knotx-data-bridge/http/README.md

 Read more about placeholders in the [Knot.x Server Common Placeholders](https://github.com/Knotx/knotx-server-http/tree/master/common/placeholders#available-request-placeholders-support).

 The `@payload` and `@configuration` are values stored in [Fragment](https://github.com/Knotx/knotx-fragments/tree/master/api#knotx-fragment-api).
-For this structures use corresponding prefixes`payload` and `config`
+For this structures use corresponding prefixes: `payload` and `config`

 ## How to use
 Define HTTP Action using `http` factory and providing config `endpointOptions` in the Fragment's Handler